 The companion document, the SCCS-ADD Green Book (reference [D5]), provides rationale, explanatory text, and other descriptive materials.
 It contains an extensive set of figures that will be referenced in this ARD, and the reader is directed to that document when such additional explanatory materials, such as element architectures and a variety of end-to-end configurations are needed.

 This SCCS-ARD defines requirements for developing a multi-agency, interoperable, secure technical architecture for SCCS, including single-hop and internetworked configurations.
 This document provides requirements on: 1) the service elements from both end-user and service-provider perspectives, 2) the physical elements and building blocks of the SSI, 3) the communications protocols that permit them to operate in end-to-end delivery of service, and 4) the underlying organizational principles.
-Section 7 provides requirements for specific end-to-end configurations for single-hop missions, for SSI missions, and for transitional strategies in getting from the present ABA operational state to the future SSI one; this includes mixed-mode states describing how SSI-compliant and non-SSI-compliant missions may interoperate in a limited fashion.
+Section 7 provides requirements for specific end-to-end configurations for single-hop missions, for SSI missions, and for transitional strategies in getting from the ABA operational state to the SSI one; this includes mixed-mode states describing how SSI-compliant and non-SSI-compliant missions may interoperate in a limited fashion.

 Structure of the ARD: Four Views of System Architecture